 During the recruiting process, certain information is obtained from applicants.
-With the Internet, organizations can now simultaneously receive a large number of applications for multiple job openings.
+With the Internet, organizations can now simultaneously receive a large number of applications for multiple job openings and store it all in an applicant system.
 This often leads to questions about information security and what to do with applicant data.

 For all job postings, be sure to follow Equal Employment Opportunity (EEOC) guidelines, only asking for information that relates to employment with your company.
 Do not ask for Social Security numbers, birth dates, or other information that could pose a security risk for the applicant.
 Do not require applicants to self-identify race and gender, although you can ask these items as voluntary questions.
 Use a password-protected applicant tracking software, where job postings and applicants are stored on your secure server.

 The ADA, Title VII, and the ADEA require the retention of applications for one year.
-Keep a signed application on file, along with other employment forms, of all applicants who are hired and maintain these records securely for at least five years after termination.
+Keep a signed application on file or in your applicant system.
+Include other employment forms of all applicants who are hired and maintain these records securely for at least five years after termination.

 Want to know more about hiring?

 Download the “Guide to Hiring Best Practices,” a free resource from Patriot Software!

 This content is provided by Patriot Software, Inc., developer of online software solutions for American small business owners, including online payroll software, applicant tracking software, employee self-serve software, and human resources software.
 For more information, visit www.PatriotSoftware.com.